akanchha25/akanchha25/README.md

 - 👋 Hi, I’m @akanchha25
 -  I’m interested in challenges
-- 🌱 I’m currently learning DSA,WEB-DEVelopment,DATABASE
+- 🌱 I’m proficient in DSA,WEB-DEVelopment,DATABASE
 -  I’m looking for entry level role in SDE...
 - 📫 How to reach me ... email at akanchhakumari11@gmail.com